alex6o/node-red-contrib-dynamic-dimmer/README.md

 #### The `command` property
 In general, the process of dimming has a very async behavior because one input event triggers a series of output events.
 For more control of ongoing operations the following commands were introduced:
 * `DIM` - this is the default operation and instructs the node to reach the `target` value.
 If there is already a dimming operation in progress, the node will switch to the new dim target value.
+The **optional** parameter `start` can be provided with values [0,1] to set the starting point of the dimming operation.
 * `PAUSE` - pause an ongoing dim operation (`target` should not be set)
 * `SET` - skips the dim operation and sets the dimmer immediately to the `target` value.
 * `RESET` - resets the node to it's initial configuration and sets the output to the `minValue`.
 If additional config properties are sent, it will merge them with the initial configuration.